• KWS_Virus_Yellow_Header_1.jpg

 Monitoring

-The monitoring of the crop, and information on aphid population and appearance, can help on the decision if an insecticide application is needed
+The monitoring of the crop, and information on aphid first flights and population development, supports the decision if an insecticide application is needed.

 Virus Yellows Protect: Minimize risk, optimize performance